List of Friends and Joey characters: Alex Garrett

 Alexis "Alex" Garrett (Andrea Anders) is Joey's next-door neighbor, landlady and friend in Joey.
 She is an educated, but slightly ditzy, blonde lawyer who graduated from Northwestern University and Pepperdine University School of Law.
 Initially intimidated, but also intrigued by Joey's tough street-wise older sister Gina, the two women eventually become friends and she becomes more bold in the way she dresses and acts, thanks to Gina's influence.
 She is puzzled but impressed by Joey's intuitive gift at being able to know when she is wearing thong panties and spends most of her time hanging out at Joey and Michael's apartment.
 She and Joey bond and become close friends.
 Her husband is a professional orchestra musician and is away from home most of the time and she confides her problems with her marriage in Joey.
 At the end of season one, she and Joey become romantically involved during her separation from her husband.

 In season two, Alex becomes romantically interested in Joey and has a crush on him for a long period.
 Gina tries to help her to get over Joey, but once Alex starts dating Joey's friend Dean, Joey soon realizes that he is also in love with Alex.
 Alex and Joey start dating in season 2 and shortly before the final episode they become engaged.

 Matt LeBlanc and Andrea Anders dated in real life for several years after the cancellation of Joey.

 Michael Tribbiani

-Michael Tribbiani (Paulo Costanzo) is Joey's nephew who idolises his Uncle Joey's ability to date many women, and who himself is sheltered and nervous around girls.
+Michael Tribbiani (Paulo Costanzo) is Joey's nephew who idolizes his Uncle Joey's ability to date many women, and who himself is sheltered and nervous around girls.
 He is self-conscious that he has been so sheltered and that his mother Gina breast fed him until he was seven.
-Early in the second season of Joey it is revealed that Michael has Asperger syndrome.
 He is a huge Star Trek: The Next Generation and Star Wars fan.
 He is extremely intelligent, an aerospace engineer, attends Caltech and specialises in applied thermodynamics, works with his rival Seth frequently on engineering projects, and is an obvious direct opposite from his more street-wise mother and uncle.
 He turns to Joey as a big brother and substitute father figure, even after his biological father Jimmy re-enters mother Gina's love life.